Offshore Areas Mineral Rules 2026

 • Environmental sustainability

-India’s offshore mining sector remains largely untapped and reforms aim to unlock its full potential.
+India’s offshore mining sector remains largely untapped, and reforms aim to unlock its full potential.

 Offshore Drilling Legal Requirements in India